jiaming-sec/tryhackme-learning-paths/Cyber Security 101/command line.md

 # Windows PowerShell
 PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.

+In programming, an object represents an item with properties (characteristics) and methods (actions).
+For example, a car object might have properties like Color, Model, and FuelLevel, and methods like Drive(), HonkHorn(), and Refuel()